lieranderl/cluster-api-hetzner-k8s-one-node/README.md

-# ⚡ Small K8s on Hetzner
+# ⚡ Small (all in one node) K8s cluster on Hetzner

 Provision a **1-node Kubernetes cluster** on Hetzner Cloud using Cluster API (CAPI) + CAPH.
 Useful for quick testing, dev and small projects.
 Inspired by [kubernetes-on-hetzner-with-cluster-api](https://community.hetzner.com/tutorials/kubernetes-on-hetzner-with-cluster-api)